apache/samza/docs/_powered-by/tivo.md

    limitations under the License.
 -->

-<a class="external-link" href="www.tivo.com" rel="nofollow">Tivo</a> TiVo is a digital video recorder that allows users to save TV programs for later viewing based on an electronic TV programming schedule.
-It leverages Samza leveraging Samza to do online processing of views and ratings to help power personalized content recommendations and analytics.
+<a class="external-link" href="https://www.tivo.com" rel="nofollow">Tivo</a> is a digital video recorder that allows users to save TV programs for later viewing based on an electronic TV programming schedule.
+It leverages Samza for realtime processing of views and ratings to help power personalized content recommendations and analytics.